ginkgobioworks/gen/paper/main.md

 ______________________________________________________________________

 # header to make pandoc create a bibliography
 #  - pdf: pandoc -C main.md -o main.pdf
 #  - md: pandoc -t gfm -C --wrap preserve main.md

-## title: "Gen: a version control system for biology" bibliography: bibliography/zotero.bib csl: bibliography/chicago-author-date.csl
+title: "Gen: a version control system for biology"
+bibliography: bibliography/zotero.bib
+csl: bibliography/chicago-author-date.csl
+documentclass: paper # alternatively: article
+classoption:
+- twocolumn
+abstract: ...

+---

 # Introduction

 The conventional digital representation of a genetic sequence as a string of characters assumes that a species is sufficiently defined by a single reference genome.
 As whole genome sequencing has become more accessible, limitations of this model have become increasingly apparent.
-The field of _pangenomics_ has emerged in response, bringing new data models and software tools to work with datasets representing genetic diversity from thousands of individuals [@eizengaPangenomeGraphs2020].
+The field of _pangenomics_ has emerged in response, bringing software tools and data models that represent genetic diversity from thousands of individuals at once in the form of a graph structure [@eizengaPangenomeGraphs2020].
 Thus far, these tools have been predominantly applied to fundamental biology, but a similar problem exists in engineering biology.
 Developing a microbial strain, plant cultivar, cell line, or engineered protein also involves hundreds to thousands genetic variants obtained from environmental samples, breeding, mutagenesis, or genetic engineering.
 An additional challenge for genetic engineering is the distinction between _observed_ and _intended_ sequence variants.
-Digital tools tend to emphasize one type over the other: a synthetic biology workflow may involve DNA sequencing to confirm that an intended genome edit took place, but discard any additional observed mutations.
+Digital tools tend to emphasize one type over the other: a synthetic biology workflow may involve DNA sequencing to confirm that an intended genome edit took place, but discard any additonal observed mutations.
 Likewise, a variant calling pipeline may identify all observed mutations, but lose the engineering context.

+Sequence management in engineering biology is further complicated by the iterative nature of the development process.
-In synthetic biology, a common workflow is iterative engineering.
-This is where a strain is subject to multiple, sequential rounds of engineering to arrive at desired states.
+Organisms or biological parts are commonly subject to multiple, sequential rounds of engineering to arrive at a desired state.
 Pangenomes are an underutilized but highly useful tool for modeling iterative engineering.
-The graph simultaneously represents the edits to the genome as well as enabling sophisticated analyses.
-However, while representing changes as a graph enables analyses of this workflow, the existing data models are not optimal for representing this type of iterative engineering.
+A graph structure can also represent sequence edits made over time, in addition to the variants that are studied in one experiment.
+However, the existing data models are not optimal for representing this type of iterative engineering.
 Thus, we set out on a data model which could be a common, growable database of both reference and sample-specific sequences.

-While not related to biology, we saw another opportunity to couple graph models with another common need in synthetic biology -- tracking engineering.
+While not directly related to pangenomes, we saw another opportunity to couple graph models with another common need in synthetic biology -- tracking the engineering process itself.
 The current state of sharing the evolution of a strain to its final state is ad-hoc.
-We realized that the addition of variants to a graph can be captured as a set of changes.
-And if we can annotate these set of changes, we are able to devise a git-like system for tracking changes to samples.
-This enables workflows common in software engineering, such as continuous integration and code review.
+We saw that the addition of variants to a graph can be captured as a set of changes.
+And if we can annotate these sets of changes, we are able to devise a version control system for genetic sequences analogous to _git_ in software engineering.
+Such a system enables workflows common in software engineering, such as continuous integration and code review.
 Additionally, this naturally links the process of genetic engineering with tracking the work that was done.
 This provides an easier path for follow-up work such as patent applications and regulatory compliance.

 For these two purposes, Gen was created.
 Gen offers a growable database of tracking changes to a sequence.
 Changes are recorded and can be gathered into a patch, allowing for sharing of work, code review, and testing.
 Other git-like